tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 But I’ve got worse things on my mind.

 I open my briefcase, shuffle through a handful of documents before finding my clipboard.
 The form attached is a standard 34-3A.
-An Interrogation Report, useful when determining an individual’s involvement in supernatural violence.
+An Interrogation Report.
+Useful when determining an individual’s involvement in supernatural violence.

 My pen clicks.
 Scribbles Jonah’s name up top.

 He tries to speak again.
 Only manages to wheeze.
-That's fine by me because I’m not ready to chat just yet.

-My pen keeps scratching.
-Jotting down observations.
-Data.
-I note the size of Jonah's pupils, his tangled brown hair, the way the corner of his mouth twitches in tune with his mounting dread.
+My pen keeps scratching down observations.
+I note the size of his pupils, his tangled brown hair, the way the corner of his mouth twitches in tune with his mounting dread.
 Then I fill in a dozen other fields: boiler-plate bullshit that’s too dull to describe.

 Age.
 Location.

 “Are you—”